 Football, soccer, the beautiful game… it’s estimated that more than 250 million people play the sport in some capacity worldwide, but who is doing what, and where, when the 22 players take to the field?
-From Manuel Neuer to Robert Lewandowski, the German top flight boasts some of the best players in the world in their positions. bundesliga.com takes a closer look…
+From Manuel Neuer to Robert Lewandowski, via the likes of Jude Bellingham and Christopher Nkunku, the German top flight has boasted some of the best players in the world in their positions. bundesliga.com takes a closer look…

 Bundesliga archetype: Manuel Neuer

 Arguably the best goalkeeper ever to play the game, Neuer has the shot-stopping ability of any who have gone before him, but if sweeper-keepers – players as good with their feet as with their hands – are now the most in-demand operators in the position, then soccer has Neuer to thank.

 Colombian cult hero Rene Higuita used to try and beat opposition forwards in the 1990s, not always successfully.
 Today, Brazilian pair Alisson and Ederson win plaudits for – and trophies with – their distribution out from the back.
 Neuer found the golden mean years ago; racing off his line to clear the danger as Germany won the 2014 FIFA World Cup.
 The Bayern Munich captain will beat a forward with the ball at his feet if he has to, but he’d rather find a teammate with a laser-sighted pass.